-In this article, we have done the hard work for you and summarized a selection of research papers from the past year.
-So without further ado, let’s take a look at some of the most astonishing cannabis studies of 2018.
+In this article, we have done the hard work for you and summarized a selection of research papers from the past few years.
+So without further ado, let’s take a look at some of the most astonishing cannabis studies of the last decade.

 Cannabis-Based Medicine Found Effective for Epilepsy

-Research published back in August in the journal Annals of Clinical and Translational Neurology found that a combination of CBD and THC reduced seizures and improved quality of life for young patients with Dravet syndrome, a rare but dangerous form of epilepsy.
+Research published in the journal Annals of Clinical and Translational Neurology found that a combination of CBD and THC reduced seizures and improved quality of life for young patients with Dravet syndrome, a rare but dangerous form of epilepsy.